Fairfield Park Lower School

 Welcome

 We love reading.
-We have a reading session every day and enjoy taking any opportunity to snuggle up in our book corner with one of our library books or listen to the class shared book.
+We have a reading session every day and enjoy taking any opportunity to snuggle up with a library book or listen to the class shared book.
 We are amazing at reading real and alien words in our daily phonics sessions and practising our handwriting.

-In Turtles class we truly believe that every child is unique.
-We strive to nurture their talents and support them in their interests; enabling them to thrive in our environment.
+In Year 1 we truly believe each child is unique.
+We strive to nuture their talents and support them in their interests; enabling them to strive in our environment.

 Daily Routine